RoyZ-iwnl/GHPC-Mod-Manager-Web/announce/en-US.md

 ## Announcement

+### 2025-12-11

+- If you are using PACT IL or M1A1 mods or M113 TOW,please install "Vehicle Preloader" Mod for the latest GHPC update(20251030.2)

 ### 2025-10-11

 - v1.1.1 stable release is now available with Steam auto-discovery and translation UX upgrades.
 See the [changelog](#v111) below for details.